What is a low commission real estate agent?

 🔑 Best for sellers who…

-Discount real estate brokers like Redfin, Homie, and Redefy offer big potential commission savings.
+Discount real estate brokers like Redfin, Trelora, and Redefy offer big potential commission savings.
 But the catch is typically less dedicated service and support throughout your sale, which can lead to a negative experience or subpar outcome.

 Every discount broker has its own special formula to create savings, but most look to offset their reduced rates by handling a higher number of customers with a smaller team, relative to a more conventional brokerage.